madmadson/keycloak-push-mfa-extension/README.md

    }
    ```

 3. **Confirm token delivery:** Every login creates a fresh push challenge.
 Keycloak signs a `confirmToken` using the realm key and displays/logs it.
-This token is what would be sent via your push provider (Firebase/FCM in the demo implementation): it only contains the pseudonymous user id and the challenge id (`cid`), so the push provider learns nothing about the real user or that it is a login.
+This token is what would be sent via your push provider (Firebase/FCM in the demo implementation): it contains only the pseudonymous user id, the challenge id (`cid`), the originating client id, and the numeric message `typ`/`ver` identifiers so the provider learns nothing about the real user or whether the login ultimately succeeds.

    ```json
    {